-Castor and Pollux Organix Grain-Free canned dog food receives the Advisor’s above-average rating of 4 stars.
+Castor and Pollux Organix Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The following is a list of recipes available at the time of this review.

-- Castor and Pollux Organix Grain-Free Chicken & Potato
+- Castor and Pollux Organix Grain Free Chicken and Potato

-- Castor and Pollux Organix Grain-Free Chicken & Vegetable
+- Castor and Pollux Organix Grain Free Chicken and Vegetable

-- Castor and Pollux Organix Grain-Free Turkey, Carrot & Potato
+- Castor and Pollux Organix Grain Free Turkey, Carrot and Potato

-Castor and Pollux Organix Grain-Free Chicken and Vegetable was selected to represent the others in the line for this review.
+Castor and Pollux Organix Grain Free Chicken and Vegetable was selected to represent the other products in the line for this review.